Minden: Public services and establishments

 The administration offices of the district of Minden-Lübbecke are in the Kreishaus (district building) near to the water affairs section of Detmold, its town presence.

 The Minden Holding, a company in hands of the towns of Minden and Hameln, manages the supply with gas, electricity, and water with its subsidiary firms Mindener Stadtwerke and Mindener Wasser; the waste disposal is done by the Städtische Betriebe Minden (municipal enterprises).

 The 864 bed hospital Johannes-Wesling-Klinikum is one of four sites of the "Mühlenkreiskliniken" hospital-complex serving the district of Minden-Lübbecke.
 The new hospital building was completed in 2008 and is located in the southern town-quarter of Minden-Häverstädt.

-Minden's Centre of Justice houses seven discrete Administrative courts for North Rhine-Westphalia with competence for the whole administrative region of Detmold, the Labour court (Arbeitsgericht) for controversies in employee-employer relationship in the district Minden-Lübbecke, and one of the three Local courts (Amtsgericht) for criminal and civil cases in the district of Minden-Lübbecke.
+Minden's Centre of Justice houses one of the seven discrete Administrative courts for North Rhine-Westphalia with competence for the whole administrative region of Detmold, the Labour court (Arbeitsgericht) for controversies in employee-employer relationship in the district Minden-Lübbecke, and one of the three District courts (Amtsgericht) for criminal and civil cases in the district of Minden-Lübbecke.

 Minden is base of a German-British pioneer battalion (Deutsch/Britisches Pionierbrückenbataillon 130) in the Herzog-von-Braunschweig-Kaserne (Duke of Brunswick barracks) at the western town frontier.